What if companies marketed the truth, instead of what they (or we) wished was true?

 Comcast: We’ll be there between 7 a.m. and f**k yourself in the face, or, Comcast—every single one of our customers hates us, but there isn’t anything they can do about it because we are an oligopoly and there is very rarely any alternative for high speed internet in most of our coverage area.
 Or, Comcast—Because F**k You.

 Pabst Blue Ribbon: Tag us on Instagram

 Ed Hardy: Made for douchebags, by Malaysian children.

 Tesla: Told you so.
-It’s almost here, it’s awesome, it’s expensive, and no it’s not here yet.
+The next model is almost here, it’s awesome, it’s expensive, and no it’s not here yet.

 Subway: Tricking you into high calorie meals for years.

 Honda: This car does not die.
 We’ve tried.

 Taco Bell: “You obviously don’t care what you put into your mouth, so why should we?”